KirakiraZLY/An-evaluation-of-software-for-performing-GWAS-mixed-model-association-analysis/commands_Week5.md

 2. Heterozygosity rates can be computed using plink.
 This will generate the .het file.
 F列是coefficient，估计的是heterozygosity.
 **然后打开R**， remove individuals with F coefficients that are more than 3 standard deviation units from the mean.
+### Mismatching SNPs
+1. Load the bim file, the summary statistic and the QC SNP list into R.